Stretches for Lower Back Pain

 Excercise and Back Pain: What You Should Know Before You Start

-It may seem like a good idea to "stretch it out" – but that may not always be the case.
+It may seem like a good idea to stretch it out, but that may not always be the case.

+Most back pain is not serious.
 If your back pain is persistent or keeps you up at night, or if it includes leg pain, you should seek medical attention.
 Otherwise, likely staying active is safe.

 Another good rule to abide by?
-If it hurts, don't do it!
+If it hurts, do not do it!
 Too often, we push ourselves to the point of pain, because if it hurts while we stretch or exercise, it must be good for us.
 This is generally not true.
+If your back pain does not improve with exercise and self-care remedies, you should seek an expert opinion.

-Prone Press-Up
+1. Prone Press-Up

 Also called cobra in yoga, the prone press-up stretches the lumbar region of the back.
 It facilitates the restoration of the normal curvature of the spine.